gazconroy/digital-comma/_posts/2020-06-03-writing-human-readable-javascript-for-apis.md

 ---
 layout: splashplace
 title: Writing human-readable JavaScript for APIs
-permalink: /places.html
+categories:
+  - Javascript
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: assets/images/javascript.jpg
-excerpt: URLSearchParams allows you to compose easy-to-undetstand API calls
+excerpt: URLSearchParams allows you to compose easy-to-understand API calls
 ---

-## Notes
-- Use environment variables
-- ALGOLIA_API_KEY: {{ site.env.ALGOLIA_API_KEY }}

-## Use UrlSearchParams to keep code readable
+## Use UrlSearchParams to ensure your code is readable

-JavaScript's [UrlSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) function lets you compose API calls that would be recognisable as a set of [Postman](https://www.postman.com/) key/value parameters.
+With JavaScript's [UrlSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) function, you can compose API calls that would be recognisable as a set of [Postman](https://www.postman.com/) key/value parameters.
 For example:

 ### In Postman